Hinatazaka (album)

 Hinatazaka (ひなたざか) is the first studio album by Japanese idol group Hinatazaka46.
 It was released on September 23, 2020.
-This album is the second released in the group's history after Hashiridasu Shunkan, which was released under the name Hiragana Keyakizaka46.
+This album is the group's second album overall and the first one released under the name Hinatazaka46.

 History and release

 During a live streamed concert on July 31, 2020, Hinatazaka46 announced that they will be releasing a new album.
 The album's name, Hinatazaka, was announced on August 18; the name is the group's name written in hiragana.

 The album was released in three versions: Type-A, Type-B, and Regular.
 The first two are bundled with a Blu-ray disk containing the music video of promotional track, "Azato Kawaii" (アザトカワイイ), and footage from Hinatazaka46's concerts.

 Track listing

 All lyrics are written by Yasushi Akimoto, except "Overture".